Interacting Particle Systems on Networks: joint inference of the network and the interaction kernel: Connection with matrix sensing and RIP

 and the ground truth $(U^*,V^*)$ with $U^*=(u_1^*,u_2^*)=(\cos(\theta_1^*),\sin(\theta_1^*))$ and $V^*=(v_1^*,v_2^*)=(\cos(\theta_2^*),\sin(\theta_2^*))$.
 The loss function denoted by $\calE_{M}(U,V)$ depends on $\theta_1$ and $\theta_2$:

-where the sensing matrices $\{A_m\}$ are defined in \eqref{Def:SensAm} with basis functions listed in Table \ref{Table:RIPTest}.
+where the sensing matrices $\{A_m\}$ are defined in \eqref{Def:SensAm} and the basis functions are listed in Table \ref{Table:RIPTest}.
 It is clear that $(-U^*,-V^*)$ forms another global minimum pair, resulting in the loss function $\calE_{M}$ being zero.
 The corresponding angles are referred to as $(\widetilde{\theta}_1^*,\widetilde{\theta}_2^*)$.

 In Figure \ref{Fig:ErrFuns}, the red and blue dots locate the ground truths $(\theta_1^*,\theta_2^*)$ and $(\widetilde{\theta}_1^*,\widetilde{\theta}_2^*)$, respectively.
 Text boxes label the local minima.
 The basis functions are set as Hermite polynomials basis in the middle panel Figure \ref{Fig:ErrFuns} and are set as basis for the Lennard-Jones interaction kernel in the right panel of Figure \ref{Fig:ErrFuns}.
 The corresponding error functions $\calE_{M}(\theta_1, \theta_2)$ are plotted with $M=100$ samples and random choices of ground truth.
-Upon conducting a limited number of tests, the presence of local minima is not rare to be observed, even posing normalization constraints on $U$ and $V$.
-This observation is expected, given that both scenarios exhibit high RIP constants, as illustrated in Table \ref{Table:RIPTest}.
-However, we never witness the existence of local minima with the selection of Fourier basis $\{\psi_1(x)=\sin(x),\psi_2(x)=\cos(x)\}$; see an example of the error function with $M=200$ samples in the left panel of Figure \ref{Fig:ErrFuns}.
-This is kind of surprising, as conventional wisdom suggests that the RIP value of the nonsymmetric case should be half that of the symmetric case to ensure the absence of spurious local minima phenomena, as discussed in, for instance, \cite{GJZ2017}.
+Upon conducting a limited number of tests, the presence of local minima is not rarely observed, even when imposing normalization constraints on $U$ and $V$.
+This observation is expected, given that both scenarios exhibit high RIP constants (see Table \ref{Table:RIPTest}).
+However, we do not witness the existence of local minima with the selection of Fourier basis $\{\psi_1(x)=\sin(x),\psi_2(x)=\cos(x)\}$; see an example of the error function with $M=200$ samples in the left panel of Figure \ref{Fig:ErrFuns}.
+This may be a bit surprising, as the RIP value of the non-symmetric case may be expected to be half that of the symmetric case to ensure the absence of spurious local minima phenomena, as discussed in, for instance, \cite{GJZ2017}.
 The disappearance of local minima of the error function $\calE_{M}(\theta_1,\theta_2)=\calE_{M}(U,V)$ may be due to the constraints that $U$ and $V$ are unit vectors.
 Investigating the sharpness of the Restricted Isometry Property (RIP), exploring the non-existence of local minima, and understanding the convergence of the ALS algorithm for the joint inference in interacting particle systems on graphs are key subjects for future research.